The Archive.

 22) Party On The Patio

-23) Tube Steak Boogie
+23) Tube Snake Boogie

 Other sources assert that these other tracks were also broadcast on FM